Key terms to understand

 Written in trust

-A trust is a legal arrangement that lets you confirm who should receive the payout from your life insurance.
+A legal arrangement that lets you confirm who should receive the payout from your life insurance.
 Writing your policy in trust means the payout will be outside of your estate for inheritance tax purposes and does not need to go through probate, so your loved ones could get access to the money more quickly.

 Underwritten